franciscozorrilla/SymbNET/README.md

  - Generate genome-scale metabolic models (GEMs) from metagenome assembled genomes (MAGs)
  - Predict metabolic interactions within bacterial communities
  - Explore uncertainty in GEM reconstruction and simulation
- - Reference genomes vs metagenome-assembled/single-amplified genomes for metabolic modeling
+ - Pros and cons of using reference genomes vs metagenome-assembled or single-amplified genomes for metabolic modeling

 ## ☑️ Exercises